You’ve ended up here because you are frustrated by your job search. You may even be afraid that you are never going to get a job.

 The really good news about these seven problems is that they are all easily fixable.
 First, you have to admit which are yours.

-Here are some articles I’ve written that may help you with the job search process.
+Read this, it may help you with the job search process.